-The majority of the graduates return back to their home countries for employment or go to other countries for other studies.
-For the Cypriots, most of them are already employed in different segments.
-Thus, no documented employability records are in place.
+The majority of the graduates return back to their home countries for employment.
+For those that opt to work in Cyprus the College offers soft contacts but there is no formal placement service and as such no documented employability records are in place.